In this guide

 - Are prediction market winnings taxed as gambling in the UK?

-- Conceivably yes — UK tax law's gambling exemption might exempt prediction market gains from income tax, rendering them non-taxable.
-However, this remains unresolved and ultimately depends on how HMRC interprets your particular trading circumstances.
+- Conceivably — the UK tax exemption for gambling proceeds might apply, potentially rendering prediction market gains non-taxable.
+However, this question remains unresolved and ultimately depends on how HMRC determines the nature of your particular trading activities.

 - Can prediction markets be regulated like financial markets?

-- Kalshi's CFTC authorisation proves this model works in practice.
-A prediction market structured as a designated contract market (DCM) or swap execution facility (SEF) operating under CFTC supervision operates entirely legally for US-based traders.
+- Kalshi's authorisation by the CFTC proves such regulation is achievable.
+A prediction market structured as a designated contract market (DCM) or swap execution facility (SEF) operating under CFTC supervision remains entirely lawful for US-based traders.